An overdose happens when you take too much of a drug. Whether intentional or accidental, drug overdoses can be life-threatening.

 - changes in skin color (blue)

-Diagnosis of an overdose can be made by your doctor.
-If you or a loved one experiences an overdose, you should seek emergency treatment.
-If you contact emergency medical personnel or the National Poison Control Center, they may ask you a series of questions to help determine the severity of the overdose.
+Your doctor can diagnose an overdose.
+If you or a loved one has an overdose, you should seek emergency treatment.
+Anyone giving you emergency treatments may ask you a series of questions to help determine the severity of the overdose.
+These questions can include:

 - weight of the individual